-Parameter Previous baseline New baseline Effect on performance Life cycle inventory datasets Utilises following: The most recent and The benchmark will more closely align with actual supply chain GaBi 2014 datasets representative datasets should be used and updated Vestas production in 2017 for year of operation. performance.
-Dataset selection It is important that dataset selection being applied consistently across LCA studies.
+Parameter Previous baseline (2017 4MW Platform, Mk3A) New baseline (2019 4MW Platform, Mk3E) Effect on performance Life cycle inventory datasets Utilises following: • GaBi 2016 datasets • Vestas production in 2017 The most recent and representative datasets should be used and updated for year of operation.
+The benchmark will more closely align with actual supply chain performance.
+GaBi 2019 datasetsVestas production in 2018 Dataset selection It is important that dataset selection being applied consistently across LCA studies.
 For example, that a cast and machined component received the correct raw material dataset and fabrication steps.
 No change.
 No change.

-Impact assessment method CML (2013) Method should be updated to most recent version of CML.
-Additionally, results should be presented using the Product Environmental Footprint (EC, 2013). closely align with scientific best practice.
-Generally, changes from Impact assessment for water Refer to Section 3.2.5 for details.
+Impact assessment method CML (2016) No change.
+Method should be updated to most recent version of CML.
+Additionally, results should be presented using the Product Environmental Footprint (EC, 2013).
+The benchmark will more closely align with scientific best practice.
+Generally, changes from CML (2013) to CML (2016) have minor impact on results.
+Impact assessment for water Refer to Section 3.2.5 for details.
+A new method introduced for 'Blue water consumption' and the AWARE method to calculate water footprint.
+Turbine recyclability Refer to Section 5.3.4 for details.
+This will be reported along with the indicator for turbine Product waste The benchmark will provide greater transparency and clarity.
+Product waste Refer to Section 5.3.5 for details.
+The indicator supersedes recyclability and was introduced to avoid the conflict recyclability has with other impacts per kWh No change.
 No change.
-The datasets for water accounting are not considered reliable and transparent in the GaBi inventory.
-Therefore a manual adjustment still exists in the new benchmark.
-However, this may be further investigated and reviewed.
+Return-on energy Refer to Section 6 for details.
 No change.
-Turbine recyclability Refer to Section 5.3.4 for details.
-This will be reported along with a new indicator for turbine Product waste The benchmark will provide greater transparency and clarity.
-Product waste Refer to Section 5.3.5 for details Not used in previous LCAs.
-No change The new indicator supersedes recyclability and was introduced to avoid the conflict recyclability has with other impacts per kWh Return-on energy Refer to Section 6 for details.
 No change.
-No change.
 Data collection Refer to Section 3.2.5 for details.
 No change.
 No change.
 Data quality Refer to Section 3.9 for details.
 No change.
 No change.
 Allocation Refer to Section 3.5 for details.
 No change.
 No change.
 Cut-off criteria Refer to Section 3.3 for details.
 No change.
 No change.
-Review An external review according to ISO14040 Section 6.2 s hall No change.
+Review An external review according to ISO14040 Section 6.2 shal be conducted for reports that are made public.
+No change.